Acute Myeloid Leukemia (AML)

 Symptoms and Causes

-What causes acute myeloid leukemia (AML)?
+What are acute myeloid leukemia symptoms?

 - Easy bruising or bleeding, including frequent nosebleeds and bleeding gums.